What is diabetes?

 Most of the complications relate to uncontrolled diabetes, which highlights the importance of careful control and regularly monitoring your cat.

-When hyperglycemia (high blood glucose) occurs, the body breaks down fat as an alternate fuel source.
+When hyperglycemia (high blood glucose) occurs, but there is not enough insulin to break it down to use as energy, the body breaks down fat as an alternate fuel source.
 Fat is the backup fuel option; however, when the liver metabolises fat, waste products known as ketones are released, which causes the blood to become too acidic (known as metabolic acidosis).
 The body tries to get rid of ketones by increasing urination, which leads to dehydration.
 Blood glucose levels remain high.

 - Missed meal